Ganymede-Bio/website-docusaurus/docs/nodes/App/SciNote_Write.md

 application, then selecting Settings and navigating to the Settings tab.
 If you need assistance, please don't hesitate to reach out to Ganymede.
 ## User-Defined Python
-Example demonstrating submission of user-defined SQL query into eLabNext
+Example demonstrating submission of user-defined SQL query into SciNote

 ### Parameters